josmar-crwdstffng/angular/aio/content/guide/glossary.md

 ## injector

-An object in the Angular [dependency-injection][AioGuideGlossaryDependencyInjectionDi] system that can find a named dependency in its cache or create a dependency using a configured [provider][AioGuideGlossaryProvider].
+An object in the Angular [dependency-injection][AioGuideGlossaryDependencyInjectionDi] system that can find a named dependency in the associated cache or create a dependency using a configured [provider][AioGuideGlossaryProvider].
 Injectors are created for NgModules automatically as part of the bootstrap process and are inherited through the component hierarchy.

 *   An injector provides a singleton instance of a dependency, and can inject this same instance in multiple components.